PhD (Royal College of Art 2003)

 Since 2006 Heitor has been developing R&D within the UTAustin-Portugal Program for Digital Media, where he served as Outreach Director (2010-2014), and where he curates the FuturePlaces Medialab for Citizenship since 2008.

 Heitor is currently Chair of the Scientific Board (HSS) at the Foundation for Science and Technology.
-He is Course Director of the PhD Program in Design of the University of Porto, developed in partnership with the UPTEC Science and Technology Park, having successfully supervised 14 PhDs as of December 2015.
-He ran the trans-disciplinary, college-wide Drawing Studio of the Royal College of Art from 1999 to 2001, and has lectured in academic contexts in four continents since 2001.
+He is Course Director of the PhD Program in Design of the University of Porto, developed in partnership with the UPTEC Science and Technology Park, having successfully supervised 16 PhDs as of February 2018.
+He ran the college-wide Drawing Studio of the Royal College of Art from 1999 to 2001, and has lectured in academic contexts in four continents since 2001.

 Since 2003, under the alias Autodigest, Heitor has released a series of sound documents on various music labels (Ash International, Touch, Cronica Electronica, The Tapeworm).
 “Faith”, his first full-length CD under his own name, is out now on Touch (TO:97).